 The Japanese, he knew, held the high ground.

-The combined US-British-Dutch-Australian forces had been destroyed in and around Java.
+Just weeks earlier, the combined US-British-Dutch-Australian forces had been destroyed in and around Java.

 Churchill was convinced an invasion force was on its way.